loewen-behold/Final-Project-SQL-LHL/cleaning_data.md

 ## Analytics table

+**1. Dealing with timeonsite NULL values**
-1. I wanted to fill in the NULL timeonsite values by using the average value for timeonesite from the other entries that had the same number of pageviews.
+I wanted to fill in the NULL timeonsite values by using the average value for timeonesite from the other entries that had the same number of pageviews.
 I tried to perform this change, but after 1 hour of this query processing, I wasn't sure how long it was going to take, so I cancelled the process.
 I still wanted to leave the code as an example of what I would have done - but there must be a more efficient way.
 Or maybe not since this is a 4 million row table.

 Query: